 Attempts of contact should be made periodically throughout the day, contact can include phone calls to home or mobile numbers, emails, or text messages.

-A record should be made of any attempts to contact an employee, including date, time method of contact and who the contact was made by.
+A record should be made of any attempts to contact an employee, including date, time, method of contact and who made the contact.

 If contact with an employee cannot be made and employers have an emergency contact detail for the employee on record, the emergency contact should be contacted and explained to them that the employee has not attended work or made contact and ask if they could make contact and ask the employee to get in touch.